 What’s the Weekly Schedule?

 The average day for a truck driver consists of driving for 11 hours and being on-duty for an additional 3 hours.
-When you’re not driving, your on-duty time usually consists of loading or unloading the truck and weigh-ins.
+When you’re not driving, your on-duty time is spent loading or unloading the truck.
 Each 14-hour day is structured in this manner by the Federal Motor Carrier Safety Association, or FMCSA, to optimize safety standards.
 The regulation is referred to as a trucker’s Hours of Service (HOS).

 The regulation mandates that a trucker needs to take a break after driving for 60 hours during a seven-day workweek.